DigitalHarborFoundation/pi-portal-v1/src/lessons/command-line-basics.md

 Keeping your server (and other software on the Pi) up to date is crucial.
 There are often security patches or other vital software updates that are released.
 Server and software maintenance should become part of your daily routine, especially when working with web technology.
 This activity walks through the process of updating your Raspberry Pi via the command line.

 **Note:** Before starting, you'll need to have administrator access to your system.
 You have this for your Raspberry Pi, but you'll still need to start each command with `sudo`.
 If you're working on a server at another point in your tech explorations, remember that for these types of updates you'll need admin access.

+### Steps:

+1. Open terminal and run `sudo apt-get update`
+2. Once that finishes, run `sudo apt-get dist-upgrade`
+   - Note that you may be prompted to answer 'yes' or 'no' throughout this process